mkutz/screenplay-workshop-parabank/README.md

 Next we will implement the [Login] task.
 Obviously a login requires a username and a password, so we add those as fields and implement the `performAs` method.

-// Implement `Task` as `Login` with `performAs` additionally taking username and password
+// Implement `Task` as `Login` with `performAs` and username and password as fields

-As the login will happen using a WebDriver, we first need to use the [Actor]'s `getAbility` method to get the [BrowseTheWeb] ability and use its WebDriver instance.
+As the login will happen using a WebDriver, we first need to use the [Actor]'s `use` method to get the [BrowseTheWeb] ability and get its WebDriver instance.
 This may appear complicated, but allows us to combine different [Ability] instances to perform complex tasks.

-// Call `getAbility` from `performAs`, to assign the WebDriver to a local variable.
+// Call `use` from `performAs`, to assign the WebDriver to a local variable.

 The actual login code can be copied from the [HomePage] class' `login` method.
-We only need to inline the locators.

 // Copy `login` code form `HomePage`

+Note that the task is a value object.
+It is created once and does never need to change its state.
+This is what we want.
+[Task]s purely describe the actions needed to be performed.

 OK, let's execute the test to see if our task performs as expected.